Frequently Asked Questions About Mosquitoes

 - How many species of mosquitoes are in the world and in Michigan?

-There are about 3,000 species of mosquitoes worldwide and about 60 species in Michigan.
+There are about 3,000 species of mosquitoes worldwide, about 60 species in Michigan, and about 30 commonly found in Bay County.

 - How long to mosquitoes live?